Mtp-dev/Mtp-dev/README.md

 ## 👋 Hey there, I'm Mtp-dev!

 Welcome to my GitHub profile!
 I'm a passionate software developer.
-All self taught & still learning!
+All self-taught & still learning!

 ### 🚀 About Me
 - 🌍 Currently working on MTPHosting